tsantor/cookiecutter-django-package/README.md

-# Cookiecutter PyProject
+# Cookiecutter Django Package

-A modern cookiecutter template for creation of new PyPi or internal packages.
+A modern cookiecutter template for creation of a new Django package for PyPi.

-## Features

-- Pre-Commit
-- Logging setup
-- Sentry integration

 ## Quickstart